Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/understand-the-graphics-compositor.md

 For an overview of the Graphics Compositor's functionality, refer to [Use the Graphics Compositor](use-the-graphics-compositor.md).
 For a description on specific options in the user interface, refer to [Graphics Compositor window reference](graphics-compositor-window-reference.md).

+Limitation: The Graphics Compositor is not compatible with Virtual Reality.